Deltares/hydromt/docs/user_guide/existing_datacatalogs.rst

 Using a pre-defined Data Catalog
 ================================

-The documentation contains a list of (global) datasets which can be used with various hydroMT models and workflows.
+The documentation contains a list of (global) datasets which can be used with various HydroMT models and workflows.
 The deltares_data catalog is only available within the Deltares network.
 However a selection of this data for a the Piave basin (north Italy) is available online and will be downloaded to ~/.hydromt_data/ if selected or when no data catalog is provided.
 Local or other datasets can also be included by extending the data catalog with new .yml files.